benl4212/trash-bot/README.md

-## Description
+# Description

 This repository contains the code for a senior design/research project developed at Arkansas Tech University.
-The project aims to implement real-time semantic segmentation on a Raspberry Pi using Coral acceleration.
+The project aims to implement real-time semantic segmentation on a Raspberry Pi 4 using Coral acceleration for real-world litter detection.

-It utilizes the YOLOv11n model via the `ultralytics` library and leverages Google's `pycoral` library for hardware acceleration on Coral devices.
+It utilizes the custom YOLOv11n-seg model created via `ultralytics` and leverages Google's `pycoral` library for hardware acceleration on Coral devices.
+The models are in a seperate repository due to licensing.

 **Note:** This project was developed for academic purposes (undergraduate senior design/research).